Is Pre-K Coming Your Way?

 DESPITE THE RECENT SUCCESS IN PRE-K EXPANSION, WHERE A CHILD LIVES SHOULDN’T DETERMINE WHETHER OR NOT THEY HAVE ACCESS TO PRE-K.

-Today, there are fewer than 65 communities with state-funded, full-day pre-k for some or all 3- and 4-year-olds.
-As promised by 2008 law, there should be hundreds more communities – and tens of thousands more children – with access to NJ’s full-day, state funded pre-k for every 3- and 4-year-old in the community.
+Thanks to Governor Murphy and the Legislature, more communities have state-funded, full-day pre-k for some or all 3- and 4-year-olds.
+However and as promised by 2008 law, there should be hundreds more communities – and tens of thousands more children – with access to NJ’s full-day, state-funded pre-k for every 3- and 4-year-old in the community.